drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-12-the-making-of-the-fabacademy-video-podcast.md

 ## Subscribe!

 Ok, now that you know how this is made, why not subscribe to the [FabAcademy 2016 Video Podcast](https://drewrwilson.com/fabacademypodcast)?
 You can [subscribe on iTunes](https://itunes.apple.com/us/podcast/fabacademy-2016-podcast/id1082584132?mt=2) or directly using [the podcast's RSS feed](https://drewrwilson.com/fabacademypodcast/podcast.rss)

+*I'm doing a 5-month course on digital fabrication called FabAcademy.
+[See my other writing about the course and some projects that I created during it](https://drewrwilson.com/fabacademy/).*